 Though commonly associated with cosmetic treatment, dentists have discovered that precise injections of BOTOX® Cosmetic have helped patients find relief from TMJ dysfunction.
 BOTOX interrupts the nerve signals between muscles.
 This makes it an effective way to relieve wrinkles, which develop on the skin over time as a result of muscle activity.
 However, wrinkles and TMJ are caused by different muscle groups.

 It’s important to consult a dentist with experience performing injections in and around the masseter muscle.
 This muscle plays an integral role in chewing and other jaw functions, so relaxing it is an effective way to relieve jaw pain, but the average medical spa or plastic surgeon doesn’t have the experience to perform TMJ treatment with BOTOX correctly.

 Dr. Scott Peppler has completed courses in the use of BOTOX and other injectable treatments.
 He performs BOTOX injections to relieve TMJ, as well as for cosmetic enhancement.

 Patients with extreme TMJ dysfunction may require surgical intervention to repair the jaw joint.
-If surgery is required, Meadows Dental Group will refer you to a trustworthy oral surgeon who will discuss treatment options and perform the procedure.
+If surgery is required, Meadows Dental Group by Espire will refer you to a trustworthy oral surgeon who will discuss treatment options and perform the procedure.

 Contact Our TMJ Dentists Today